NCC-Computer-Club-Projects/NCC-Computer-Club-Website/contribution-guide.md

 ## How to Make Changes

-For those new to working with a group on GitHub, we have provided a breif overview of the process.
+For those new to working with a group on GitHub, we have provided a brief overview of the process.

 ### Fork

-In order to make changes to the repository, or otherwise contribute to the project, you first need to fork the repository:
+To make changes to the repository, or otherwise contribute to the project, you first need to fork the repository:

 1. From the repository page, locate the dashboard at the top of the page.
 Click on the **Code** tab on the far left.